 information regarding internship opportunities, please contact

-Sarah McCoy, welcomes the opportunity to meet with you and discuss
+Director of Career Development, Sarah McCoy, welcomes the opportunity

 strategies for planning

 an internship as well as to discuss internships not reflected in the Hope

 - a clear job/project description for the internship experience,

 with work of an administrative nature comprising no more than 50% of

 - an orientation for the student to the organization, its “culture” and